ninewise/dissertation/frag-gene-scan/main.md

 and merge these files afterwards.
 This eliminates disk overhead and speeds up I/O.

-HMM gene regions have six inhomogeneous sets of states that represent matches, insertions and deletions for two successive codons in a read.
+HMM gene regions have six heterogeneous sets of states that represent matches, insertions and deletions for two successive codons in a read.
 FGS processes the six states in a loop, combined with conditional execution to handle topological differences between state transitions.